Fantastic Four (2015 soundtrack)

 Fantastic Four (Original Motion Picture Soundtrack) is the soundtrack album to the 2015 film Fantastic Four.
 Directed by Josh Trank, the film is based on the Marvel Comics superhero team of the same name, and is a reboot of the Fantastic Four film franchise.

-The musical score is composed by Marco Beltrami and Philip Glass, and the album was released in digital and physical formats on August 7, 2015 by Sony Classical Records, coinciding the film's release.
+The musical score is composed by Marco Beltrami and Philip Glass, and the album was released in digital and physical formats on August 7, 2015 by Sony Classical Records and Fox Music, coinciding the film's release.
 It was also released in two-disc vinyl sets on August 10.
 Apart from featuring Beltrami and Glass' score, it also featured an original song "Another Body" performed by El-P and a single "Fantastic" performed by RM and Mandy Ventrice.
 The latter was only used for promotional purposes for the South Korean theatrical release, and is not featured in the film or the soundtrack.

 Development

 In January 2015, Marco Beltrami was hired to compose the film's score and later that month, veteran composer Philip Glass was also hired to work on the score.
 Miles Hankins, Brandon Roberts, Marcus Trumpp and Buck Sanders provided additional music for the film.
 American hip-hop recording artist El-P scored the end credits of the film.

-Beltrami attended the 2015 San Diego Comic-Con International held in July 2015, to discuss scoring the film.
+Beltrami attended the 2015 San Diego Comic-Con held in July 2015, to discuss scoring the film.
 He described the score as "eerie" and "mysterious", landing it in a "musical territory leaning towards fantasy."
 A musical piece from the prelude was scored by Glass, from which Beltrami had adapted several of its cues from the film's music.
 Beltrami had opined that the score will be "darker" than that of the previous Fantastic Four film scores (composed by John Ottman) and he added that "the most important goal was to capture the innocence and curiosity of the kids who get exposed to interstellar radiation and become superheroes".
 He did not create individual themes for the film, but instead had created individual elements that come together.